sjoegd/rl-game-box/README.md

 # RLGameBox
-A main repository for reinforcemnt learning games
+A main repository for reinforcement learning games